toradex/docker-image-diff/README.md

 - if it's worth generating a diff image (maybe that won't save much compare to the update image)
 - if image has too many layers (time to think about a big update)

-## Others

-Balena has an approach that uses full image diffs.
-This would probably lead to smaller downloads but will require an ad-hoc client and will generate "monolithic" images so requirements in terms of storage space and memory on the device will increase.
-Our approach would probably lead to slightly bigger updates (no sub-file diffs), but keep storage/RAM usage at the same level as "normal" updates.
-People can solve this manually, basically by generating their own update layers and adding COPY/ADD statements at the end of their dockerfiles.
-This will require a lot of manual work and will also lead to lots of overwrites between the layers (every time you update a file) that aren't probably good for storage usage and performances.
-Since this approach work at the OCI image level it may work also with other container runtimes.